 Digital equity is critical for civic and cultural participation, employment, lifelong learning, and access to essential services.
-As access to affordable broadband becomes a reality through various state and federal programs, the necessary digital literacy and skill sets need to be enhanced to ensure Kansans can fully utilize the soon-to-be enabled affordable broadband internet access.
-In response to this need, the KOBD is launching the Digital Opportunities to Connect Kansans (DOCK) Program to enhance digital literacy and digital skill sets for Kansans.
-A total of \$4.75 million will be awarded to applications that best advance digital skills within Kansas.
-The DOCK program will enable Kansans to obtain the digital literacy and associated skills necessary to live, learn, work, play and compete equitably in a technology-driven society.
+As access to affordable broadband becomes a reality through various state and federal programs, the necessary digital literacy and skill sets need to be enhanced to ensure Kansans can fully utilize the soon-to-be-enabled affordable broadband internet access.
+In response to this need, the KOBD launched the \$4.75 million Digital Opportunities to Connect Kansans (DOCK) Program on January 12, 2024, to enhance digital literacy and digital skill sets for Kansans.
+On May 30, 2024, the State of Kansas awarded \$2.8 million to 15 organizations to improve digital literacy and digital skill sets for Kansans.
+Approximately \$1.9 million in digital literacy funding within the DOCK program remains to be awarded.

+The KOBD is launching the Digital Opportunities to Connect Kansans (DOCK) 2.0 Program to award the remaining \$1.9 million in digital literacy funding to qualifying applicants.
+Funding will be awarded to applications that best advance digital skills within Kansas.
+The DOCK 2.0 Program will build upon the original DOCK program to further enable Kansans to obtain the digital literacy and associated skills necessary to live, learn, work, play and compete equitably in a technology-driven society.